As a public transport operator, we provide an essential service for commuters.

 We will closely monitor the situation and further step up cleaning and disinfecting if the situation requires.

-Except for children below the age of two, it is mandatory for everyone to wear a mask in our network.
+Except for children below the age of six, it is mandatory for everyone to wear a mask in our network.

 Commuters without a mask (or a face shield for those belonging to the groups mentioned above) will be denied entry/boarding.
 TransCom will be activated if a commuter is not cooperative.

 If you are at the train station or bus interchange, please approach the Passenger Service Centre or any of our staff.